Concepts Learned Visually by Infants Can Contribute to Visual Learning and Understanding in AI Models: Discussion

-What can cause the ‘cognitive’ models to learn better than the ‘naïve’ ones?
-There is empirical and theoretical evidence suggesting that the difficulty of learning a function F by a deep network model depends on the complexity of F: the learning will require more data, and the probability of finding F, or a close approximation, starting from a random initialization, will decrease \cite{valle2018deep}.
-If this notion is correct, then learning by the cognitive network, where the learning process is divided into components, may help the learning by decomposing the overall task into components, where the complexity of each component is lower than the complexity of the full task.
-The general suggestion raised by this possibility is that the training of models could benefit from some form of hierarchical decomposition, where simple concepts are learned first and can be used in the learning of more complex concepts.
+A second benefit of early cognitive concepts for learning a given task may also come from their role in decomposing the learning of the task into simpler components.
+There is empirical and theoretical evidence suggesting that the difficulty of learning a function \textit{F} by a deep network model depends on the complexity of \textit{F}.
+As complexity increases, learning is likely to require more data, and the probability of identifying \textit{F}, or a close approximation, starting from a random initialization, is likely to decrease.
+Empirical support for these relations was shown for several complexity measures, e.g. in \citep{valle2018deep}.
+If this notion is correct, the training of a model may benefit from a decomposition of the target function into components, where the complexity of each component is lower than the complexity of the full task.
+This suggests that the cognitive model used in our study and similar models could benefit from a hierarchical decomposition, in which simple early concepts are learned on their own first and then used to support the learning of more complex concepts.